Income advantage of corporate bonds

 According to the major banks, 98% of TD money is held in short-term TDs.
 The most popular being 3 month and 6 month TDs.
 Their rates were quoted as 2.1% and 2.2% by the same major bank, if you wanted your interest at maturity1.
 This drops to 1.9% and 2% if you needed that interest monthly1.

 This demonstrates in practice, that bond/XTB yields should provide greater returns, for the added risk of lending money to a company rather than the bank.

-This difference become very relevant if you rely on the income from your savings to pay your bills and fund your cost of living.
+This difference becomes very relevant if you rely on the income from your investments to pay your bills and fund your cost of living.

 The income advantage of XTBs

-A portfolio of XTBs could provide 46% more return on your savings than a Term Deposit
+A portfolio of XTBs could provide 46% more return on your money than a Term Deposit

 The impact of TD break costs and global regulatory changes